 Cover outdoor furniture or store it inside a shed.

-Clean and repair garden equipment after the last use of the season.
-Remove dirt and rust, then store in dry area.
-Upcoming winter will be a good time to file rough spots on hoes and shovels and to apply linseed oil to handles of garden tools.
-Thoroughly rinse pesticide and herbicide sprayers to prevent clogging, and rinse fertilizer spreaders to prevent corrosion.
+Clean and repair garden equipment after its final use of the season.
+Remove dirt and rust, then store tools in a dry area.
+Winter is a great time to smooth rough spots on hoes and shovels and apply linseed oil to wooden handles for preservation.
+Thoroughly rinse pesticide and herbicide sprayers to prevent clogging, and clean fertilizer spreaders to prevent corrosion.

 Drain and store outdoor hoses.
 Close the valve supplying the outdoor hose connection and drain the hose bib (exterior faucet), unless your house contains frost proof hose bibs.